maticorv/MiIdeas/README.md

 # MiIdeas
-ionic proyect with firebase backend
+Ionic app to save yours ideas in firebase